Quick Answer

 Does Creative Cloud include Frame.io?

-Adobe lists Frame.io for Creative Cloud as part of Premiere and Creative Cloud workflows.
-Check the current plan details because storage, users, and team features can vary by plan.
+Adobe lists Frame.io for Creative Cloud as part of Premiere, After Effects, and broader Creative Cloud workflows.
+Check current plan details because storage, users, and team features can vary by plan.

 About the Author